-- Herculex® I and Herculex Xtra contain the Cry1F toxin, which targets caterpillar pests including European and southwestern corn borers, fall armyworm, and other lepidopterans.
+Herculex[®] I and Herculex Xtra

+Contains the Cry1F toxin, which targets caterpillar pests including European and southwestern corn borers, fall armyworm, and other lepidopterans.
 Herculex I provides no protection against corn earworm damage to ears and kernels.
 Herculex Xtra also contains a toxin for corn rootworms.
 Resistance by fall armyworm to the Cry1F toxin is present in the Southeast, so Herculex corn may not be effective against fall armyworm.
 Herculex corn requires a 50% non-Bt corn refuge.
+Newer pyramided products are a better choice.

+Triple Stacked Traits

-Newer pyramided products are a better choice. - Triple Stacked Traits: These hybrids contain a Bt caterpillar trait, a Bt rootworm trait plus herbicide tolerance in a three-way stack.
+These hybrids contain a Bt caterpillar trait, a Bt rootworm trait plus herbicide tolerance in a three-way stack.
 Products include Agrisure 3000GT or 3011, Herculex XTRA and YieldGard VT Triple.
 Most Triple stacked products have been replaced by pyramided products listed next.
-Triple stack corn requires a 50% non-Bt corn refuge. - Genuity® VT Triple PROTM, Genuity® VT Double PROTM, Genuity DroughtGard VT Double PRO contain two traits for caterpillar control, Cry1Ab and Cry2Ab.
+Triple stack corn requires a 50% non-Bt corn refuge.

+Genuity® VT Triple PROTM, Genuity® VT Double PROTM, Genuity DroughtGard VT Double PRO

+Contain two traits for caterpillar control, Cry1Ab and Cry2Ab.
 The combined traits provide good control of stalk borers and fall armyworm in the whorl, but also provides fair levels of control of corn earworm in the ear.
+VT Triple PRO also contains a gene for rootworm control but Double PRO products do not have rootworm control.

+Genuity[®] SmartStax[®] and SmartStax[®] by Dow

+An 8 gene combination that contains all the traits in Genuity VT Triple PRO plus all the traits in Herculex XTRA.
+SmartStax provides good control of all target pests listed in Table 14 except corn earworm where control is fair.

+PowerCore[®] by Dow

+Similar to SmartStax but without the rootworm traits.
+Adapted hybrids with PowerCore may be available in 2023 or later.

+Genuity[®] Trecepta[TM]

-VT Triple PRO also contains a gene for rootworm control but Double PRO products do not have rootworm control. - Genuity® SmartStax® and SmartStax® by Dow is an 8 gene combination and contain all the traits in Genuity VT Triple PRO plus all the traits in Herculex EXTRA.
-SmartStax provides good control of all target pests listed in Table 1 except corn earworm where control is fair. - PowerCore® by Dow is similar to SmartStax but without the rootworm traits.
-Adapted hybrids with PowerCore may be available in 2021 or later. - Genuity® TreceptaTM is new in 2020 and contains the genes in Genuity VT Double PRO plus Vip3A.
-The combined traits provide very good to excellent control of stalk borers and fall armyworm in the whorl, and also an excellent level of control of corn earworm in the ear. - Agrisure® VipteraTM is a product series that contains the trait (Vip3A) for caterpillar especially corn earworm control.
+New in 2020 and contains the genes in Genuity VT Double PRO plus Vip3A.
+The combined traits provide very good to excellent control of stalk borers and fall armyworm in the whorl, and also an excellent level of control of corn earworm in the ear.

+Agrisure[®] Viptera[TM]

+Product series that contains the trait (Vip3A) for caterpillar especially corn earworm control.
 Specific Viptera products have a number designation which for southern hybrids will be 3110, 3111 and 3220.
-Depending on the product it also may be stacked with one or two traits for corn borer and corn rootworm control as well as tolerance to glyphosate and glufosinate herbicides. - Optimum® IntrasectTM by Pioneer is a product for the southern U.S. It contains the two original corn borer proteins, in YieldGard-CB and Herculex 1, but does not contain rootworm traits.
+Depending on the product it also may be stacked with one or two traits for corn borer and corn rootworm control as well as tolerance to glyphosate and glufosinate herbicides.

+Optimum[®] Intrasect[TM]

+A product for the southern U.S. that contains the two original corn borer proteins, in YieldGard-CB and Herculex 1, but does not contain rootworm traits.
+This product provides very good to excellent control of corn borers and fall armyworm in the whorl, but poor control of corn earworm in the ear.

+Optimum Leptra[TM]

+Contains the two original corn borer proteins, in YieldGard-CB and Herculex 1, plus the Viptera trait, but does not contain rootworm traits.
 This product provides very good to excellent control of corn borers and fall armyworm in the whorl.
-Optimum® IntrasectTM XTRA also has the rootworm trait in Herculex® XTRA. - Optimum LeptraTM by Pioneer contains the two original corn borer proteins, in YieldGard-CB and Herculex 1, plus the Viptera trait, but does not contain rootworm traits.
-This product provides very good to excellent control of corn borers and fall armyworm in the whorl.
-It also provides very good control of corn earworm in the ear and prevents kernel damage. - Integrated or blend refuge-in-the-bag (RIB) products.
+It also provides very good control of corn earworm in the ear and prevents kernel damage.

+Integrated or blend refuge-in-the-bag (RIB) products

 Some seed companies also market RIB Bt corn products Georgia with a 5% or 10% non-Bt seed mixed or blended in the bag of a Bt product.
-They include Genuity® SmartStax® RIB, Genuity VT Double PRO RIB, Genuity Trecepta RIB, Agrisure Viptera 3220 and 3122, Optimum AcreMax and several other products.
-But RIB Bt corns products grown in cotton areas including all of Georgia require a 20% non-Bt structured refuge.
+They include Genuity[®] SmartStax[®] RIB, Genuity VT Double PRO RIB, Genuity Trecepta RIB, Agrisure Viptera 3220 and 3122, Optimum AcreMax and several other products.
+But RIB Bt corn products grown in cotton areas including all of Georgia require a 20% non-Bt structured refuge.